 It is powered by the Snapdragon 720G SoC and comes in two variants, one with 4GB of RAM and 64GB of storage, and the other with 6GB of RAM and 128GB of storage.
 The base variant is available for Rs.
 13,999 which is a minor bump up from its launch price of Rs.
 12,999 due to the GST hike.

-Which is the bestselling Vivo smartphone in India?
-Why has Vivo not been making premium phones?
-We interviewed Vivo's director of brand strategy Nipun Marya to find out, and to talk about the company's strategy in India going forward.
-We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts or RSS, download the episode, or just hit the play button below.
+Is Android One holding back Nokia smartphones in India?
+We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts, Google Podcasts, or RSS, download the episode, or just hit the play button below.